 KNOX: But there are a lot of stories about what works, like this one from my friend Marylene Altieri.

-Ms. MARYLENE ALTIERI: I was at a lovely dinner with friends at a very beautiful country restaurant outside of Geneva, Switzerland.
-Our host was ordering champagne and wine.
+I was at a lovely dinner with friends at a very beautiful country restaurant outside of Geneva, Switzerland.
+Our host was ordering champagnes and wines.

 KNOX: After a while, all that alcohol caught up to her.

 ALTIERI: My eyes were spinning around in my head.
 I was really, really, really gone.